-- 2. In a food processor, process the pecans, flour, and salt until finely ground; do not overprocess.
-Set aside.
+- 2. In a food processor, process the pecans, flour, and salt until finely ground.
+Do not overprocess.

 - 3. Using a stand mixer, beat the egg yolks and 1/3 cup of the granulated sugar with the whisk on medium-high speed until pale and thick, 3 to 5 minutes.
 Using a large rubber spatula, fold in the pecan mixture.
 Transfer to a large bowl.

-- 5. Pour the batter into the prepared pan and smooth the top.
+- 6. Pour the batter into the prepared pan and smooth the top.
 Bake until lightly browned and a skewer inserted into the center comes out clean, 35 to 40 minutes.
-Let cool completely on a wire rack.
+Let the cake cool completely on a wire rack.

-- 6. Run a table knife around the edge of the pan and invert the pecan torte onto a serving plate.
+- 7. Run a table knife around the edge of the pan and invert the pecan torte onto a cake stand or serving plate.
 Peel off the parchment paper.
-Put it right side up on the serving plate.
+Carefully place the cake right side up on the stand or plate.